Jugal-Chanda/Club-Event-Management-System/README.md

 <h1>Event Management System</h1>
 <center><h2>1.
 Introduction</h2></center>
 <h3><u>1.1 Purpose</u></h3>
-<p>The main purpose of this project is to create a platform where university students can find all events of their university and know the updated news and notices from one place and the organizer of the events can manage the student’s information who were participated in their past events.</p>
+<p>The main purpose of this project is to create a platform where university students can find all events of their university and know the updated news and notices from one place and the organizer of the events can manage the student’s information who were participating in their past events.</p>

 <h3><u>1.2 Product Scope</u></h3>
 <p>This product is designed for university or any kind of educational institute where their clubs arrange many educational events many times.</p>